Columbia River Watershed Festival

 The Columbia River Watershed Festival is an annual event hosted by Columbia Springs and partners like Clark County Dept. of Environmental Services, Clark Public Utilities, and the City of Vancouver.
 The event moves to a new park location each year.
 Fourth grade classes at nearby schools are invited to attend and learn about watershed health through hands-on activities and presentations.
 While this event is not open to the public, teachers can sign their class up to attend one day of the event.
 Community members are welcome to attend as volunteers.

-2014 Columbia River Watershed Festival: September 25 & 26, Salmon Creek Regional Park/Klineline Pond
+2015 Columbia River Watershed Festival: September 24 & 25, Lewisville Regional Park

 Nearly 900 local fourth grade students participated in this year’s festival where they learned about watersheds through engaging and educational presentations from Clark Public Utilities, Waste Connections, storyteller Will Hornyak, City of Vancouver Urban Forestry, US Fish and Wildlife Service, Stream Team, Master Composter/Recycler, singer/songwriter Mo Phillips, Vancouver Watersheds Alliance, Master Gardeners, Water Resources Education Center, and Columbia Springs.
 Thanks to all the volunteers, presenters, and students that made this year’s festival a success!